 3568 and 3572 Mount Seymour Parkway

 DF Architecture has applied to develop this property.
-The application as submitted proposes eight owned townhomes in three-storey buildings with laneway access and 18 parking spaces.
+The application as submitted proposes eight owned townhomes in a mix of three- and four-storey buildings, with laneway access and 18 parking spaces.

 Current status and progress updates